 During March 2024, the Company amended the revolving demand facility, equipment lease line, and treasury risk management facility.
 As a result of the amendment, the revolving demand facility allows for draws of up to CAD 1.0 million to be made by way of CAD prime rate loans, CAD overdrafts, USD base rate loans or letters of credit up to a maximum of \$200,000 in either CAD or USD and having a term of up to 1 year.
 The CAD prime borrowings and overdrafts bear interest at a rate equal to bank prime plus 2.00% per annum.
-The USD base rate borrowings bear interest at a rate equal to bank base rate plus 2.00% per annum.
+The USD base rate borrowings bear interest at a rate equal to bank base rate plu2.00% per annum.
 In addition, the equipment lease line was terminated, however, the Company has and will continue to make the regular principal and interest payments under the specific financing terms of the existing equipment lease agreements.
 The amendment removed the treasury risk management facility that allowed for advances of up to CAD 0.5 million.
-As of March 31, 2024 and the date of the amendment, there were no outstanding amounts drawn under the treasury risk management facility.
+As of June 30, 2024 and the date of the amendment, there were no outstanding amounts drawn under the treasury risk management facility.
 The amendment also introduced revised financial covenants that are effective as of March 15, 2024.
-The amendment did not have any impact on the Company's existing production facilities that are separate from the revolving demand facility and are used for financing specific productions.
+As of June 30, 2024, the Company was not in compliance with two financial covenants.
+The financial covenants required the Company to maintain a minimum liquidity threshold and to complete a minimum equity raise by June 30, 2024.
+As a result of the covenant violations, the Company's remaining equipment lease agreements with the lender of CAD 1.2 million (USD \$0.9 million) are subject to repayment in the fourth quarter of 2024.
+The amendment and covenant violation did not have any impact on the Company's prevent violation for the equipment lease to be completed within the fourth quarter of 2024.
+The amendment and covenant violation did not have any impact on the Company's prevent violation facilities that are separate from the revolving demand facility and are used for financing specific productions.